leelasmelser/essays/digMockup/digmed/README.md

 #### 1944
 - April 5th - Emilio Segre receives the first sample of plutonium from the Oak Ridge reactor and discovers that the fission rate is too high for a gun-type weapon.
 - July 4th - Oppenheimer reveals Segre’s measurements and the development of a gun-type plutonium weapon.
-- July 17th - The Thin Man gun-type is abandoned, as it is impractical to use with plutonium, making an implosion-type weapon, the Fat Man bomb, becomes a top priority.
-Research on uranium gun-type continues with Little Boy, a gun-type using Uranium-235 at Clinton Engineer Works in Oak Ridge, Tennessee.
+- July 17th - The *Thin Man* gun-type is abandoned, as it is impractical to use with plutonium, making an implosion-type weapon, the *Fat Man* bomb, becomes a top priority.
+Research on uranium gun-type continues with *Little Boy*, a gun-type using Uranium-235 at Clinton Engineer Works in Oak Ridge, Tennessee.
 - September 22nd - The first Radioactive Lanthanum, RaLa, Experiment with a radioactive source takes place at Los Alamos.
 - September 26th - The largest nuclear reactor, the B Reactor, goes critical at the Hanford Site.
 - November - Samuel Goudsmit concludes that German scientists didn’t make substantial progress towards nuclear bombs or reactors, as the programs were not a high priority.